 2) Be considerate and show solidarity

 The pandemic has affected millions of people globally.
-For this reason, it’s important that any messages you share are empathetic and your approach to public relations and marketing considerate.
+For this reason, it’s important that any messages you share are empathetic and your approach to public relations and marketing is considerate.
 Of course, it’s always a good idea to offer the reader some entertaining content to take their mind off whatever is happening.
-Even so, humour should be used wisely and minimally.
+Even so, humor should be used wisely and minimally.
 Ultimately, during a pandemic, brands should focus more on solving problems, bringing people together, and helping others out.

 There is a time and place for everything.
-For example, it is probably in bad taste to announce executives’ promotions at top jobs at a time when many people around the world have lost their jobs.
+For example, it is probably in bad taste to announce executive promotions to top jobs at a time when many people around the world have lost their jobs.
 As consumers are aligning with brands that reflect their values, companies should exhibit corporate social responsibility in sustainability, gender equality, and other social issues to attract new traffic to their brand.

 Providing help through donating, volunteering, or collaborating with other businesses helps companies increase their community support, goodwill, and brand awareness.